 So, we scrapped it all and started from square one—this time determined to stay patient, committed to the journey and do it right.

-Fast-forward to today and we’ve built a monthly membership community (Screw U) full of hundreds (and hundreds) of ambitious online entrepreneurs we absolutely adore…
+Fast-forward to today and we've built an exclusive (*cough* application-only) membership community (Screw U) full of hundreds (and hundreds) of ambitious online entrepreneurs we absolutely adore…

 We are dedicated to dispelling the “magic pill” bullshit that perpetrates the web…